hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

  4. goroutines may panic or fail and be observed to do so immediately, transparently and consistently according to the [runtime memory model](https://go.dev/ref/mem)
  5. Everything happens in main-memory

-Each of these assumptions is void, except the first.
+Each of these assumptions can be sent to `dev/null`:

+- the network is unreliable
+- failure is everywhere
+- latency might as well be failure
+- concurrency is weird - duplicates, re-appearing, disappearing.
+- time is a lie

+Except the first.

 In the [classic](https://www.rabbitmq.com/docs/classic-queues) publisher/subscriber model of protocols like [AMQP](https://www.rabbitmq.com/tutorials/amqp-concepts), a publisher "pushes" messages [over the wire](https://www.rabbitmq.com/docs/channels#basics) via a router known as an exchange to the broker which has an [index queue](https://github.com/rabbitmq/rabbitmq-server/blob/main/deps/rabbit/src/rabbit_classic_queue_index_v2.erl) and persistent/on-disk [store queue](https://github.com/rabbitmq/rabbitmq-server/blob/main/deps/rabbit/src/rabbit_classic_queue_store_v2.erl#L10) (durably or transiently) which in turn [actively fowards](https://www.rabbitmq.com/docs/consumers#subscribing) the message to the consumer until it ACKs this message then it is typically destroyed/removed [^9].